Women-led charities and social enterprises to support this IWD and beyond

 Reducing food waste costs nothing, but has huge environmental benefits.
 “If food waste is halved in the next 30 years, according to Project Drawdown, the world will avoid emitting at least 10 gigatons of carbon dioxide – equivalent to taking 2,570 coal-fired power plants offline.”

-“If we were to give one tip for 2021, it would be to make a shopping list of the food you need and try not to buy things you don’t need.”
+“If we were to give one tip, it would be to make a shopping list of the food you need and try not to buy things you don’t need.”